By the end of this section, you will be able to:

 - Explain the legal wrangling that surrounded the Indian Removal Act

-- Describe how depictions of Natives in popular culture helped lead to Native removal
+- Describe how depictions of Native peoples in popular culture helped lead to Native removal

 Pro-Jackson newspapers touted the president as a champion of opening land for White settlement and moving native inhabitants beyond the boundaries of “American civilization.”
 In this effort, Jackson reflected majority opinion: most Americans believed Native peoples had no place in the White republic.
 Jackson’s animosity toward Native Americans ran deep.
 He had fought against the Creek in 1813 and against the Seminole in 1817, and his reputation and popularity rested in large measure on his firm commitment to remove Native residents from states in the South.
 The 1830 Indian Removal Act and subsequent displacement of the Creek, Choctaw, Chickasaw, Seminole, and Cherokee tribes of the Southeast fulfilled the vision of a White nation and became one of the identifying characteristics of the Age of Jackson.